-- sort out the company's assets and to prepare a balance sheet and an inventory of the assets: - notify creditors or issue public notices; - dispose of and liquidate any unfinished businesses of the company; - pay all outstanding taxes; - settle the company's financial claims and liabilities; - deal with the surplus assets of the company after its debts have been paid off; and - represent the company in civil lawsuits.
+- sort out the company's assets and to prepare a balance sheet and an inventory of the assets; - notify creditors or issue public notices; - dispose of any unfinished businesses of the company related to the liquidation;

+- pay all outstanding taxes and taxes arising from liquidation; - clear off credits and debts: - deal with the surplus assets of the company after its debts have been paid off; and - represent the company in civil lawsuits.

-In the event of a dissolution, our assets will be applied to pay all expenses incurred in connection with the liquidation, employee wages, employees' insurance, tax and our general indebtedness.
+In the event of a dissolution, our assets will be applied to pay all expenses incurred in connection with the liquidation, employee wages, employees' insurance and statutory compensation, principals and interests of individual deposits, tax overdue and our general indebtedness.
 Any surplus assets will be distributed to our shareholders in proportion to their respective shareholdings.
 If our assets are insufficient to repay or discharge our indebtedness, the liquidation committee will apply to the people's court for a declaration of insolvency and will transfer the liquidation proceedings to the people's court.

-If we are involved in liquidation proceedings, we will not be allowed to engage in any new business operations.
+During liquidation, we will not be allowed to engage in any business operations irrelevant to liquidation.

-Upon completion of the liquidation process, the liquidation committee is required to submit a liquidation report to our shareholders in a general meeting and to the relevant administrative department for confirmation.
+Upon completion of the liquidation process, the liquidation committee is required to submit a liquidation report to our shareholders in a general meeting or to the people's court for confirmation.
 The liquidation committee is also required to apply to the Administration of Industry and Commerce for the cancellation of our registration and to make a public announcement of our dissolution following such cancellation.

-Members of the liquidation committee are required to discharge their duties honestly and in compliance with laws.
-A member of the liquidation committee is liable to us and our creditors in respect of any loss arising from his willful or material default.
+Members of the liquidation committee are required to discharge their duties in good faith and compliance with laws.
+A member of the liquidation committee is liable to us and our creditors in respect of any loss arising from his deliberate intention or gross negligence.